groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/word-processing-watermarkings/add-watermark-shape-images-word-docs/_index.md

 In this tutorial, we have learned how to add watermarks to shape images in Word documents using GroupDocs.Watermark for .NET.
 By following the step-by-step guide and leveraging the powerful features of GroupDocs.Watermark, you can enhance the security and protection of your documents effectively.
 ## FAQ's
 ### Can I customize the appearance of the watermark text?
-Yes, you can adjust various properties such as font, size, color, rotation angle, and alignment to customize the watermark according to your preferences.
+Yes, you can adjust various properties such as font, size, color, rotation angle, and alignment to customize the watermark according to your ptutorialss.
 ### Does GroupDocs.Watermark support other document formats besides Word?
 Yes, GroupDocs.Watermark provides support for a wide range of document formats including PDF, Excel, PowerPoint, and more.
 ### Is it possible to add multiple watermarks to a single document?